 You opened a letter from the IRS.
-The penalty figure is staggering.
+The penalty figure is significant.
 Maybe $10,000.
 Maybe $50,000.
 Maybe more.
 Interest accrues every day the balance sits unpaid.

 What IRS Penalties Are and How Much You Owe